We know that cats are natural hunters, but what does the data tell us about cats and their prey – and how do we know if the data is reliable?

 The reusable content icon links to Google Drive folders containing text and images from the article.

 If students decide to take action by creating safe bird feeding tables in their schools, the Connected article The takeaway table details how students gathered data on local birds and their dietary needs.
+Birds in my backyard is a ready-to-use cross curricular teaching resource using the The Takeaway Table.
+It has a worksheet in Word that educators can customise to meet the needs of their students and teaching programme.

 Learn more about these aspects of the nature of science in the New Zealand Curriculum: